RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - (2) The general rule in subsection (1) does not apply in relation to the validity of a transaction to the extent to which another, more specific, provision of this Part deals with the validity of the transaction.
   - Section 9 – Signatures
     - (1) If, under a law of this jurisdiction, the signature of a person is required, that requirement is taken to have been met in relation to an electronic communication if:
-      - (a) a method is used to identify the person and to indicate the person’s intention in respect of the information communicated, and
+      - (a) a method is used to identify the person and to indicate the person's intention in respect of the information communicated, and
       - (b) the method used was either:
         - (i) as reliable as appropriate for the purpose for which the electronic communication was generated or communicated, in the light of all the circumstances, including any relevant agreement, or
         - (ii) proven in fact to have fulfilled the functions described in paragraph (a), by itself or together with further evidence, and (c) the person to whom the signature is required to be given consents to that requirement being met by way of the use of the method mentioned in paragraph (a).